CmcCormack92/c.mccormack/README.md

   ## Usage
-  A place yto display personal projects.
+  A place to display personal projects.

   ## License
   This project was created uning the MIT License